Cowley County, Kansas: 21st century

 In 2010, the Keystone-Cushing Pipeline (Phase II) was constructed north to south through Cowley County.
 Controversy arose from the Kansas legislature's decision to grant the pipeline a ten-year exemption from property taxes; it was estimated that this would mean $15 million per year in lost revenue to the six counties through which the pipeline passed.
 The counties were unsuccessful in an attempt to eliminate the exemption.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1132 sqmi, of which 1126 sqmi is land and 6.7 sqmi (0.6%) is water.

+West of Dexter, KS, Cowley County Fishing Lake is positioned just off of Highway 166.
+This fishing lake is the home of the Cowley County Waterfall, which can be visited following the road to the northwest side of the property.
+However, in recent years (as of 2021) the severe drought has caused the waterfall to stop flowing.
+It will likely continue if the area receives enough precipitation and ends the drought.